-Every Grand Prix event is like a Super Bowl, All-Star Game, and championship party rolled into one.
+Every Formula 1 Grand Prix event is like a Super Bowl, All-Star Game, and championship party rolled into one.
 If that doesn’t sound exciting enough, you merely need to remember there are 20 of them each year, scattered across some of the most vibrant and affluent cities in the world.
-From Monaco to Abu Dhabi, you won’t want to miss even a tenth of a second when it comes to engine roars and tire squeals.
-However, although only the best in the world are allowed to get behind the wheel of the fastest cars on the planet, there are a number of ways to stay up to date on one of the few driving sports that actually gives NASCAR a run for its money — even without the allure of a trained assassin for an ex.
+From Australia to Abu Dhabi, you won’t want to miss even a tenth of a second when it comes to engine roars and tire squeals.

 Thankfully, if you’re ready to tune in, there are a number of ways to stay up to date on one of the few driving sports that actually gives NASCAR a run for its money.
 Read on for everything you need to know.

 National streaming options

 If you want unfettered access to F1 footage, who better to seek out than the source?
 In 2018, F1 launched its own subscription streaming service, F1 TV, which offers fans a banquet of videos and features to gorge themselves on.
 F1 TV comes in two tiers: Access, which grants the ability to watch replays, highlights, and F1 documentaries, among other features, and Pro, which offers all those same features plus live video, dashboard footage, “unedited” team radio, and more.
 In addition to video, F1 TV also offers users live data and leaderboards, so fans can keep track of what’s happening with every racer.
 Access costs $3 a month or $27 annually, while Pro costs $10 per month or $100 annually.